leKg1/react-invoice-generator/README.md

 ### Done
+- (2021-06-22) (GK) SmartContract which I clicked should have a different row color
 - (2021-06-18) (GK) Add a drop down with 2 networks - (rinkeby and matic-mumbay)
 - (2021-06-17) (GK) click & display invoice
 - (2021-06-17) (GK) Bug if clicking on List Invoices when in InvoicePage it should jump back to the correct contract